(Please forward this link to anyone else you think may be interested)

 Rufus says that barred spirals would result from the particles being confined to the magnetic field until further away.
 The way the shape changes in the arm also reminds me of the graph of the Lorenz factor as speeds change from being very relativistic to less relativistic speeds.
 Could it be a combination?

 We have heard it said in BB Cosmology that at the centre its a singularity and the known laws of physics break down.
 However, we are not going down that route and can therefore speculate.
-We can imagine that as red giants accrete the enormous gravitational tidal forces separate the elements.
-Just like a giant centrifuge the lighter elements/particles move to the centre.
+We can imagine that as red giants suffer the accretion of the black hole, the enormous gravitational tidal forces separate the elements.
+Just like a giant centrifuge, the lighter elements/particles move to the centre.
 Here the gravitational effect of the object is reduced due to the pull being uniform all round.
 We can imagine a plasma of electrons rotating at the centre surrounded by a plasma of protons in the opposite direction.
-This is acted acted on by the Lorenz force and like rays in a traditional TV are projected at relativistic speeds out of their projection system.
-As it leaves it the paricles combine to make hydrogen and 25% helium is also produced.
-Very large stars will be produced and go supernova and produce the heavier elements further out in the spiral arms where stars like our sun are born.
+This is acted acted on by the Lorenz force and like rays in a cathode ray tube are projected at relativistic speeds out of their projection system.
+As they leave the particles combine to make hydrogen and 25% helium is also produced or projected in the process.
+Helium nuclei are four times heavier than hydrogen nuclei.
+Very large stars will be produced and go supernova early and produce the heavier elements further out in the spiral arms where stars like our sun are born.

 Galaxies would not be dieing as in big bang cosmology.
 The galactic regenerator would continually maintain the galaxy by recycling.
 They have negative entropy and restore the order.

 That's why galaxies have TWO spiral arms although some may be more wound up than others.

 Cosmic rays are believed to originate in supernova explosions.
 90% are high speed protons but this is a cosmic conundrum.
 In this model they are the ones that got away and did not take part in star formation.